kaptain-kavern/The-morgue-the-merrier/About/notes.md

 ## Description
 Add the possibility to bag bodies.

-Bags can be crafted at both tailoring benches for x unit of any cloth types.
+Bags can be crafted at both tailoring benches for 20 unit of any cloth types.

 Filling bag with bodies is a quick task and take place at a new building : the morgue slab.
 Worth to note : Bagging a corpse automatically strip it (all you have to do is unforbid corpses and be sure to set a bill at the slab - just like at the butcher table or crematorium)